 A comprehensive estate plan contains far more than a last will and testament.
 It also contains a number of documents to communicate wishes for decisions to be made during life.
-These include a living will, an advance directive, and a healthcare power of attorney, as explained in the article “What Is a Living Will and Do I Need One?” from healthline.
+These include a living will, an advance directive, and a healthcare power of attorney, as explained in the article “What Is a Living Will and Do I Need One?” by healthline.

-What is a living will?
 A living will is a document providing instructions for medical care, or in some circumstances, for the termination of medical support.
 They indicate wishes for the use or discontinuation of life-sustaining medical treatments.
 The living will is used if the individual becomes incapacitated and cannot communicate normally.
 Incapacitation is determined and certified by a medical professional.
 Living wills address such treatments as resuscitation, hydration, a feeding tube, and pain management.

 Each state has its own rules for creating a legally valid living will.
 The information required in most states is:

 - Legal name and any aliases or nicknames.